 Q3: What is the difference between the day-time and after-hours clinics?

 A3: Regular clinic hours are for routine and acute medical concerns.

-Our After Hours Clinic is for emergencies that require attention before the clinic next opens.
-This service is limited to established Tanner Clinic patients and their families.
+Our Urgent Care Clinics are for emergencies that require attention immediately.
 It is a less expensive alternative to the emergency room but does incur additional charges.
 Appropriate acute care visits in this clinic would include injuries, acute pain issues such as ear infections, and other urgent problems.